needurlrak/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

->> Tuples and lists are very very similar.
-Both are essentially indexed lists of variables.
+>> Tuples and lists are similar.
+Both are essentially indexed lists of objects.
 The difference is that lists are 'mutable' which means that they are easy to change.
+Tuples can be used as keys in dictionaries and lists cannot.

 ---